Cold Weather Comfort Foods With A Healthy Twist

 Everyone loves the flavors of fall and holiday spices.
-But that’s no excuse to fill up on “pumpkin spice” flavored donuts, cookies, drinks, and breakfast cereals.
+But that’s no excuse to fill up on “pumpkin spice” flavored coffee, donuts, cookies, teas, and breakfast cereals.
 Instead, get your fix naturally and healthfully (and minus the added sugar!).
 Sprinkle cinnamon on your sweet potato, your dessert, or add a bit to your homemade tomato sauce to deepen the flavor (trust us).
 You can also add a pinch of nutmeg to your morning coffee, or some fresh or powdered ginger to spice up your afternoon cup of herbal tea.

 “The winter months are full of holiday dinners, parties, and events where you may be tempted to go overboard on dessert,” says Rondinelli-Hamilton.
 “The good news is, you can still occasionally enjoy something sweet without letting it derail your health.
 For example, if you want a small piece of pie after dinner, plan to pass on eating a dinner roll or sweet potatoes during the main course.
 And remember, it’s easier than ever to make a healthier dessert with the many diabetes-friendly sweeteners available today.
 Just use moderation, and you don’t have to miss out on something sweet.”